 Yoga Therapy for Low Blood Pressure

-Those with Low B.P. are advised to spend time in nature trails during weekends, walking barefeet on grass and to stay active, pursuing either work or hobbies.
+Those with Low Blood Pressure are advised to spend time in nature trails during weekends, walking barefeet on grass and to stay active, pursuing either work or hobbies.
 Low B.P. individuals should not spend too much time in solitude or disconnected from active work.
-Chikitsa Yoga asana sequence for Strength building is highly recommended as well as all round sports such as swimming, cycling and squash.
+Chikitsa Yoga asana sequence for Strength building is highly recommended as well as all round sports such as swimming, cycling and jogging.

 This article was first published in DNA e-paper.
 AryaMarga Yoga holds the copyright for the content and pictures.